Community Resources

 At Pitt we strategically strive for convenient multi-modal access to and through our campus.
 We first prioritize active modes of transport such as biking and walking to promote the health and safety of our community and the environment.
 Simultaneously, we’re investing in low carbon transportation infrastructure by offering free public transportation access, free 30-minute POGOH bike share rides, carpooling options, and more to students and employees.
 We’re also adding electric vehicles (EV) and EV chargers across campus.

-Fare Free Public Transportation
+Fare-Free Public Transportation

-All Pitt students and employees can ride Pittsburgh Regional Transit fare free with the Ready2Ride app!
+All Pitt students and employees can ride Pittsburgh Regional Transit (PRT) fare free with the Ready2Ride app!
 Just sync up your Pitt information to ride buses & inclines at no cost!

-Pittsburgh Regional Transit provides service throughout Allegheny County, including Oakland and Pittsburgh.
+PRT provides service throughout Allegheny County, including Oakland and Pittsburgh.
 Use Transit App, check PRT’s online schedules, and/or get a printed schedule at Pitt’s Parking & Transportation office.

 Walking